-- H.18 Observable changes in the past include: - Quarrying of chalk to produce lime to fertilise the farmland to the north of the downs. - Encroachment of arable fields up the footslopes of the scarps where the land is less steep. - Encroachment of agricultural fields onto the scarp crests from the dip-slope side of the downs. - Aerial fertilisation of steep chalk downland resulting in loss of biodiversity. - Invasion of scrub into areas of chalk grassland. - Introduction of communication masts onto the skyline. - Damage to tracks and rights of way across the scarp from intensive recreational use, including four wheel drive vehicles.
+- 1. Quarrying of chalk to produce lime to fertilise the farmland to the north of the downs. - 2.
+Encroachment of arable fields up the footslopes of the scarps where the land is less steep. - 3.
+Encroachment of agricultural fields onto the scarp crests from the dip-slope side of the downs. - 4.
+Aerial fertilisation of steep chalk downland resulting in loss of biodiversity. - 5.
+Invasion of gorse and mixed scrub communities into areas of chalk grassland due to low grazing pressure. - 6.
+Introduction of communication masts onto the skyline. - 7.
+Damage to tracks and rights of way across the scarps from intensive recreational use, including four wheel drive vehicles.